 - If you set

-To configure Spectre, set the following variables.
+If you wish to use Spectre, please read about Spectre first.
+Then, set the following variables.
 This is necessary if you wish to connect to your bank through Spectre.

 SPECTRE_APP_IDis your Spectre / Salt Edge Client ID

 SPECTRE_SECRETis your Spectre / Salt Edge Client secret